dora

 • Promptly eliminate any vulnerabilities, deficiencies or gaps through the implementation of mitigating measures.

-• Periodically (at least every 3 years) conduct advanced Threat-Led Penetration Testing (TLPT) for CIFs.
-ICT third-party service providers supporting such functions are required to participate and fully cooperate in these activities, something that is rarely done in exercises today.
+• For the entities and ICT third-party service providers designated by the authorities, periodically (at least every 3 years) conduct advanced Threat-Led Penetration Testing (TLPT).
+ICT third-party service providers supporting CIFS are required to participate and fully cooperate in these activities, something that is rarely done in exercises today.

 Third-party risk management